About

 Instructions

-5. Store energy balls in airtight container in fridge about 2 weeks.
-Or freezer about 2-3 months.
+STORAGE – store energy balls in airtight container in fridge about 2 weeks.

-Place energy balls in single layer on lined baking sheet and transfer to freezer for about 15 minutes prior to storing.
+FREEZE – place energy balls in single layer on lined baking sheet and transfer to freezer for about 15 minutes prior to storing in a freezer-safe container.
+Freeze for 2-3 months.

 More Energy Ball Recipes to Love